kuczera/intergraph/intergraph-frontend/README.md

 ## Build project

+To deploy on production open `./src/environments/environment.prod.ts` and modify the `apiUrl` variable to listen to corresponding backend url.

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

 ## Deploy project